kamermanpr/pain-sex-ethnicity/README.md

 ## Description
 The primary content of this repository includes the data, codebook, and analysis scripts (with associated markdown outputs and plots) for random forest analyses of predictors of cold-pain tolerance, pressure-pain tolerance, and acceptance of pain behaviours in males (APBQ-M) in healthy black and white young adults of both sexes in South Africa.

-The repository also includes the data and codebook used in bivariate analyses.
-Analysis of these data were completed using GraphPad Prism 4.0, and the results have not been posted (please contact [antonia.wadley@wits.ac.za](mailto:antonia.wadley@wits.ac.za) or [peter.kamerman@wits.ac.za](mailto:peter.kamerman@wits.ac.za) for more information).
+The repository also includes the data and codebook used in all bivariate analyses.
+These analyses were completed using GraphPad Prism 6.0, and the results have not been posted (please contact [antonia.wadley@wits.ac.za](mailto:antonia.wadley@wits.ac.za) or [peter.kamerman@wits.ac.za](mailto:peter.kamerman@wits.ac.za) for more information).

 ## Bibliographic information
 [To be added when published]